Dirty-Craft/modpack/README.md

 ```

 It will be generated as a zip file in `_build/modpack`.
+This file can be uploaded to the Curseforge and installed by players.

 #### How to generate the modpack for server side
 To generate the server modpack: